cmannett85/malbolge/README.md

 ![Documentation Generator](https://github.com/cmannett85/malbolge/workflows/Documentation%20Generator/badge.svg) ![Release Builder](https://github.com/cmannett85/malbolge/workflows/Release%20Builder/badge.svg) ![Unit test coverage](https://img.shields.io/badge/Unit_Test_Coverage-91.2%25-brightgreen)

 # malbolge
-A virtual machine to execute Malbolge programs, written in C++20 and dependent on Boost v1.73.
+A virtual machine to execute Malbolge programs, written in C++20 and dependent on Boost v1.67.

-Only tested using g++ v10.0.1 on Linux.
+Only tested using g++ v10.0.1 on Linux, and for the WASM build using Emscripten v1.39.19.

 ## Usage
 You can load from a file like this: